yanwang2012/RAAPTR/MxAvPhaseC/MxAvPhaseC_Guide.md

 xmaxmin(7,:): polarization

 # Run on LS5

-First on LS5 load the module use
+First load the modules below using *module load*

 ```
-ml gcc/5.2.0
-ml gsl/2.2.1
+gcc gsl hdf5
 ```

-to compile the code.
+to compile the code by this command

-For running a job use

 ```
-ml gsl/2.2.1
-ml launcher
-export OMP_NUM_THREADS=8
+make -f makefile_omp
 ```

+To run the job load *launcher* module use the command mentioned before.

 ## Create the LAUNCHER JOB FILE

 The format of the line is:

 ```